 |College:||Western Maryland '01|

-Now the assistant with the longest continuous tenure on the Green Terror staff, Bartolain enters his 12th season on staff and fifth as offensive coordinator.
+Now the assistant with the longest continuous tenure on the Green Terror staff, Bartolain enters his 13th season on staff and sixth as offensive coordinator.

 In that capacity, Bartolain’s players worked his system to success with three of his return specialists ranking in the top 45 in the nation in 2003 while his punt returner ranked 19th in the NCAA in 2004.
 His kicker and punter each earned All-Centennial Conference (CC) first-team honors in 2003 as did his return specialist in 2004.